 All vehicle models with belts that require a BSC for CRs were made prior to September 1995, the date that the lockability requirement went into effect.
 In those older cars, a BSC is needed when a seat belt has a sewn-on (nonsliding) latchplate and an emergency-locking retractor on the lap portion of the belt that cannot be switched to automatic locking mode.
 Seat belts that require a BSC for CR installation are often lap-only belts, but some are lap-shoulder belts (in which case, the retractor with only ELR mode is the one that spools the lap portion of the belt).

 Using a particular technique, the user threads a BSC onto webbing to hold a loop of slack, leaving the unlooped segment of webbing—when entirely pulled out of the retractor spool—at the proper length to tightly install the CR.
-This skill is taught during certification training, and a demonstration video at www.cpsboard.org provides a review.
+This skill is taught during certification training, and this demonstration video provides a review.

 As CPSTs are taught during certification training, a BSC is not a regular locking clip.
 To hold webbing in a crash, a BSC must be a bit larger and stronger than a regular locking clip, so a regular locking clip should never be used as a substitute.
 While CPSTs don’t need to have as many BSCs in their kits as regular locking clips, they should keep one or two on hand or, at least, know where to acquire one.
 Technicians may not realize it, but the LATCH Manual always contains information on BSCs and their part numbers.
 (In the new 2019 edition, this information is on page 14 as part of coverage of situations in which LATCH can’t be used.
 For the past several editions, the listing of manufacturers that supply BSCs for those who need them includes: